AniketKumarC007/Recruiter-Tool-PERN-Stack/README.md

 2. Navigate to the frontend directory of the project using the `cd` command.
 3. Install dependencies by running `npm install`.
 4. Once the dependencies are installed, start the frontend using `npm start`.
+5. Change the URL from `https://recruiter-tool-pern-stack.vercel.app/candidates` to   `http://localhost:5000/candidates`.
-5. Open your preferred web browser and visit [http://localhost:3000](http://localhost:3000) to view the application.
+6. Open your preferred web browser and visit [http://localhost:3000](http://localhost:3000) to view the application.

 # Instructions to Deploy on Vercel